WSU-kduncan/ceg3120-cth2242/Project0/git-guide.md

 - pull
   - The pull command fetches and the remote repository and automatically merges it with your local repository
     - If the branch you are pulling to is behind the remote branch, the branch will be fast-forwarded to match the remote.
-    - If the branchs you want to pull to has diverged from the remote branch you will need to specify how to reconcile the divergence with `--rebase` or `--no-rebase`
+    - If the branches you want to pull to has diverged from the remote branch you will need to specify how to reconcile the divergence with `--rebase` or `--no-rebase`
   - `git pull --rebase beta_branch`
 - branch
   - Branch is used to create, delete, and list branches of your repository